 A Message from the Principal

-Menzies is situated 130kms north of Kalgoorlie-Boulder.
-Following the discovery of gold, the town was proclaimed a municipality in 1895.
-During the gold rush period Menzies boasted 13 hotels, 3 banks, its own breweries and cordial factories, a Post Office with a staff of 25, a school with 205 pupils, a public library and 4 churches.
-Menzies School opened its doors in 1897 and the original school building and Head Master's house are still in use today.
-Following a pattern which has become typical of many gold mining towns, people drifted away and the area declined, however despite these changing fortunes, Menzies has continued to survive.
-Serving a mining, pastoral and local Aboriginal community, Menzies is the home of Wangkatja people who maintain strong family links to the town and surrounding country.
-Menzies is also a popular tourist destination with nearby Lake Ballard attracting a range of visitors.
+Menzies School opened its doors in 1897, and the original school building and headmaster’s house are still in use today.
+Following a pattern typical of many gold mining towns, people drifted away and the area declined.
+However, despite these changing fortunes, Menzies has continued to survive.
+Serving a mining, pastoral and local Aboriginal community, Menzies is the home of Wangkatja people, who maintain strong family links to the town and surrounding Country.
+Menzies is also a popular tourist destination, with nearby Lake Ballard attracting a range of visitors.

-Our vision states: In partnership with our families, Menzies Community School provides a supportive learning place to build students of culture and character who contribute to the world.
-Our vision has three core values of; belong, achieve, respect that permeate all areas of education at our school.
+Our vision states the following: In partnership with our families, Menzies Community School provides a supportive learning place to build students of culture and character who contribute to the world.
+Our vision is underpinned by three core values: Belong, Achieve and Respect.
+These values permeate all areas of education at our school.

-All of our staff members—teachers, Aboriginal and Islander Education Officers, Education Assistants, and custodians—have high expectations for every student at MCS, wanting them to reach their full potential in the classroom and be well-equipped to continue their education after high school, enter the workforce, or pursue further training or employment.
+All staff members — teachers, Aboriginal and Islander Education Officers, education assistants and allied professionals — have high expectations for every student at Menzies Community School.
+We want our students to reach their full potential in the classroom and be well-equipped to continue their education after high school, enter the workforce, or pursue further training or employment.

 Mrs Megan Irving